grum-tez/archetype-docs/docs/dapps/project/beacon.md

         ├── Beacon.tsx
 ```

-The `Beacon` context provider provides the following hooks:
+The `Beacon` context provides the following services:

 <Api title="Beacon.tsx" data={[
   { label: 'useWalletAddress', desc: <div>Wallet address (or <code>undefined</code> if not logged in)</div> },